GENERATION OF METEOROLOGICAL LOADS

 WIND LOAD PARAMETERS

-At the General parameters, the required basic data of wind load can be set, which may differ depending on the selected standard:
+The required basic data of wind loads can be set in the general parameters.
+The required data may differ depending on the set standard:

 • wind velocity and pressure coefficients